What is Stock Music? (Ultimate Guide)

 Pond5 Stock Music

-Initially created to sell stock video footage, it later expanded its assets to music tracks, sound effects, photos, After Effects templates, illustrations, and more.
+Initially created to sell stock video footage, Pond5 later expanded its assets to music tracks, sound effects, photos, After Effects templates, illustrations, and more.

-With about 1 million stock music tracks, rest assured you can get what you’re looking for, be it corporate videos, wedding videos, trailer music, or even children’s music.
+With about 1 million stock music tracks, rest assured you can get what you’re looking for, such as corporate videos, wedding videos, trailer music, or even children’s music.

 Similar to Audiojungle, Pond5 offers single licenses in different tiers.
-But it also provides a monthly membership that enables you to 10 downloads a month from a selection of 153.000 music tracks and stock videos.
+But it also provides a monthly membership that enables you to make 10 monthly downloads from 153.000 music tracks and stock videos.

 Envato Elements